 3) You Must Hire a GSA or Federal Leasing Expert

 The value of a local broker cannot be underestimated.
 Their access to local information and knowledge of the local market is incredibly valuable.
-However, in the same way that the local broker should be an expert in their niche of the local market, the GSA leasing expert is an expert in knowing what to expect with GSA leasing because it is their niche as well.
+However, in the same way, that the local broker should be an expert in their niche of the local market, the GSA leasing expert is an expert in knowing what to expect with GSA leasing because it is their niche as well.

 As described above, the GSA lease (and other federal leases for that matter) can easily exceed over 100+ pages.
-That 100+ pages is filled with cost-drivers, future landlord investments, instructions on how the space is to be built out and which party is responsible for which costs associated with the build-out, and the list goes on and on.
+That 100+ pages is filled with cost-drivers, future landlord investments, instructions on how the space is to be built out and which party is responsible for which costs are associated with the build-out, and the list goes on and on.
 You must have a GSA leasing expert on your team who knows what to expect from GSA leasing and can guide you through this opus to help ensure you are covered when the time comes to submit your final offer.

 While a qualified GSA leasing broker in this space can certainly help you understand the nuance of a GSA lease, it will be your responsibility to essentially forget everything you know about commercial real estate and listen to the GSA leasing expert because making decisions on what you think you know can cause you a great deal of heartache down the road.